 If your furnace is on the fritz, it’s a good idea to do a little troubleshooting before you call for a furnace repair.
-You would be surprised how often service technicians arrive onsite, only to find out that there is nothing wrong with a furnace unit.
+You would be surprised how often furnace repair technicians arrive onsite, only to find out that there is nothing wrong with a furnace unit.
 Instead of having to take time off from work, pay for a service call, or feel embarrassed when the solution is simple, troubleshoot the most common problems with furnaces.

 Is Your Thermostat On?